Four-day workweek: Higher education in the United States

-In January 2022, D'Youville College announced a transition to a 4 day, 32-hour work week for all staff and administration without any change to employees pay or benefits.
+In January 2022, D'Youville University announced a transition to a 4-day, 32-hour work week for all staff and administration without any change to employees pay or benefits.
 The employees were previously working 37.5 hours per week.
 This initiative was a follow-up to a pilot program in 2020 which received positive feedback from employees.
-The program is described as a 6 month trial.
+The program started as a 6-month trial before eventually being made permanent.

+Kickstarter and Union Strike

+In March 2022, Kickstarter announced it would experiment with a four-day, 32-hour workweek.

+Africa

 The Gambia civil service

 In The Gambia, a four-day work week was introduced for public officials by president Yahya Jammeh, effective February 1, 2013.
 Working hours were limited to Monday through Thursday, 08:00 to 18:00, with Friday designated as a day of rest to allow residents more time for prayer and agriculture.
 This regulation was abolished in early 2017 by his successor, president Adama Barrow, who decreed a half-day of work on Fridays.